DKolmas/DKolmas.github.io/About/index.md

 <img src="Damian_4.JPG" class="profile-picture" width="256" align="right">

 Hi, my name is Damian Kolmas.
-I have created this website so I could keep up with my notes in Machine Learninig topic.
-Moreover I want to share my notes with others.
+I have created this website so I could store my Machine Learninig notes.
+I would like to share my notes with others, especially those who start they journey with Machine Learning topic.

-I ma very much interested in Machine Learning, drones (autonomous control applications) and finally I am big fan of smart cities concept (Internet of Things).
+I ma very much interested in Machine Learning, drones (autonomous control applications) and finally I am big fan of Internet of Things (IoT) and in particular smart cities concept.

 If you have comments or questions please let me know (via LI).